kabirvirk51/kabirvirk51/README.md

 ### 👋 Greetings!
 I'm Kabir Virk

-- 🌱 Currently, I'm diving into the exciting waters of autonomous vehicle travel, mastering the intricacies of OpenCV, and immersing myself in the art of PCB design.
+- 🌱 Currently, I'm delving deep into the exciting waters of autonomous vehicle travel, mastering the intricacies of OpenCV, and immersing myself in the art of PCB design.

+- 🌐 Outside my main focuses, I'm exploring cybersecurity through CTF (Capture The Flag) challenges, diving into machine learning with Python, and venturing into game development using Unity and C#.

 - 🤖 Fueled by an unwavering passion for embedded systems and robotics, I'm on a mission to conquer intricate challenges and leave a meaningful imprint on the world.

 - 🛠️ My toolkit includes:

-   - Languages: Python, C++, working knowledge of Java
+   - Languages: Python, C++, working knowledge of C#
    - Web Development: HTML, CSS, JavaScript
-   - Technologies: ReactJS, MongoDB, Node.js
+   - Technologies: React, MongoDB, Linux, Arduino, Raspberry Pi, OpenCV

-- 🔌 With hands-on experience in APIs, I'm crafting my expertise to build seamless connections between software systems.
+- 🔌 My past in front-end development, fostered through the Odin Project, now aids me in creating seamless APIs for my robotics ventures.

 - 💼 Aspiring to become an embedded systems engineer, I'm actively crafting my path through continuous learning and hands-on projects.

-- 🎯 Beyond my technical pursuits, I channel my energy into front-end development through the Odin Project and explore the intriguing realm of machine learning, particularly through Python.

 📫 Feel free to connect with me at kabirvirk91@gmail.com.
 Together, let's shape the future!